What is Mediation?

-Mediation is often much less costly, both financially and emotionally, than litigation.
 Clients are charged Patsy’s hourly fee on a “pay as you go” basis.
 There is no retainer charged.
-The only time money is paid in advance is when Patsy is ready to draft the settlement agreement.
-At that time she will estimate the amount of time she expects to spend (typically one and one-half to two and one-half hours).
-She then asks that clients leave a deposit towards that work.
+When Patsy is ready to draft the settlement agreement she will estimate the amount of time she expects to spend (typically two to four hours) and requires a deposit towards that work.
 Additional time needed for drafting is charged at the hourly rate.

 The mediation process is confidential; what you say in mediation cannot be used against you if you have to go to court later.
-Additionally, it would be unethical for Patsy to be a witness for either of you.
+Additionally, Patsy will not be a witness for either of you.
 Patsy, as mediator, will not communicate by phone or in person with either client without the other being present or being involved in a conference call.

 Patsy does not advise or represent either client individually.
-All relevant financial information has to be furnished at the request of either client or Patsy.
+All relevant financial information must be furnished.
 Clients have the right to terminate mediation at any time and Patsy has the right to terminate mediation if relevant information is not being disclosed or if either client is unwilling to focus on a fair agreement.

 Are the services of other professionals necessary for mediation?